ADCS - Privilege Escalation as a Service

 Successful certification of the certificate

-After the successful creation of the certificate you have to export it as *.pfx.
+After successfully creating the certificate, you must export it as *.pfx.
 The private key must be exported and a password must be specified.

 Export of the certificate as *.pfx